-200 Hour Yoga Teacher Training in Rishikesh India
+200 Hour Yoga Teacher Training in Rishikesh

 Atharv Yogshala is a registered yoga school located in a serene environment with a positive and enchanting atmosphere.
 It is a traditional school and close to scenic points of a particular location.
 We offer intense courses for the development of an individual.
 There are also extra classes based on Ayurveda knowledge.
 The school is equipped with all modern facilities.